The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Tokyo, JP

-Takahito Nei practices in Tokyo, Japan.
+Takahito Nei practices practicing medicine in Tokyo, Japan.
 Nei is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Their top areas of expertise are Pulmonary Alveolar Proteinosis, Pseudomembranous Colitis, Chronic Erosive Gastritis, and Sepsis.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Pulmonary Alveolar Proteinosis, Pseudomembranous Colitis, Chronic Erosive Gastritis, and Sepsis.

 Elite in Pulmonary Alveolar Proteinosis